jerseyfoxcom/dotnetconfig/README.md

 </custom>
 ```

-<h4>This block would find the first occurrence of the 'custom' element and set the content of each of its elements to a new value.</h4>
+<p>This block would find the first occurrence of the 'custom' element and set the content of each of its elements to a new value.</p>
 ```ruby
 config_set_element_content(document, '//configuration/custom/user', 'Edit8')
 config_set_element_content(document, '//configuration/custom/password', 'Edit9')